Red Devils Blog

 In the summer transfer window, United moved early for attacking reinforcements, signing Matheus Cunha from Wolves and Bryan Mbeumo from Brentford despite competition from Champions League side Newcastle.
 Benjamin Šeško was viewed internally as an upgrade on Højlund.
 Despite wanting to stay and fight for his place, Højlund was moved on to Napoli.

 To improve squad harmony and raise funds, Amorim had identified a group of players he wanted moved on and kept separate from the first-team picture.
-That list included academy graduates Rashford and Garnacho, alongside Sancho and Malacia.
+That list included academy graduates Rashford and Garnacho, alongside Sancho, Antony, and Malacia.
 All were moved on except Malacia.

 Pre-season had felt like a clean slate after the disastrous previous campaign, and there were early hints of progress.
 United opened the league season at home to Arsenal and lost 0–1, but were arguably the better side and looked more coherent.
 That optimism didn’t last.
 A disappointing draw away to Fulham followed, and familiar problems quickly resurfaced.